 1. My Place in the World

-This fun geography craft helps students understand in a very visual and personal way, how they fit into the world around them.
+This fun geography craft will help your students understand, in a very visual and personal way, how they fit into the world around them.
 This model works best if each student creates their own design using the names of their country, state, city/town, and street.
 It’s a colorful way to introduce your kids to the study of geography.

 2. Geography Sing-Alongs

 Music is an important part of cultural identity—and it’s a great way to learn about different regions.
-There are plenty of songs you can teach your kids, as well as songs from other countries that share about their culture.
-You can start each geography lesson with a song from a different country so your students can hear music from all over the world.
+There are plenty of regional and cultural songs you can teach your kids, from classic folk songs to modern tunes.
+Start each geography lesson with a song from a different country so THAT your students can hear music from all over the world.

 3. Google Earth I Spy

-For this geography activity, you can get a printable worksheet with a list of famous landmarks, or you can create your own geared towards your students’ interests.
-Open the Google Earth app and explore the detailed images of the world in 2D and 3D, and help your students look for the landmarks from the list.
+For this geography activity, start by downloading a printable worksheet with a list of famous landmarks—or feel free to create your own that’s specifically geared toward your students’ interests.
+Then, open the Google Earth app and explore the detailed images of the world in 2D and 3D.
+Help your students look for the landmarks from the list.

 4. Cooking Around the World

-Food from different cultures is all so unique and special, with flavor combinations, ingredients, and customs that are a big part of their tradition and heritage.
-This food origination lesson idea promotes inquiry-based learning and encourages kids to be adventurous with their diets.
+Food from different cultures is all so unique and special, with flavor combinations, ingredients, and customs that are a big part of traditions and heritage.
+This food origin lesson idea promotes inquiry-based learning and will encourage your kids to be more adventurous with their diets.
 It includes various recipes as well as food facts and trivia.
-So, pick a few recipes and have a food geography day!
-Have kids explore food with our list of flavorful food books for kids.
+So, pick a few recipes and have a food-centric geography day!
+Your learners can also explore food with our list of flavorful food books for kids.

 5. United States Map Puzzle

 Learning about the 50 states and their capital cities is great for any social studies class.
-Map puzzles are a fun learning resource that encourages teamwork, utilizes motor skills, teaches geographical locations, and can be used in the classroom or at home.
-Check out our adventure-inspiring map activities for young learners!
+Map puzzles are a fun learning resource that will encourage teamwork, utilize motor skills, teach geographical locations, and can be used in the classroom or at home.
+You can also check out our adventure-inspiring map activities for young learners!

 6. Virtual Field Trip

 There are many free geography resources that can bring foreign lands to life right in your classroom.
 You and your kids can enjoy 3D tours of natural and city landscapes, daily life tours of various plants and animals, and even virtual trips to outer space—and all without any permission forms!
-Check out this free resource collection for learners and try them out today.
-For more virtual field trip ideas, check out our list here.
+Check out this free resource collection and try one out with your students today.

 7. Land, Air, and Water

-This hands-on activity is a great addition to any fun geography lesson plan if you have younger students.
+This hands-on activity is a great addition to any geography lesson plan if you have younger students.
 Start by getting three glass jars.
 Then, fill one with dirt, one with water, and leave one empty—now it’s filled with air.
 Place small boxes or containers in front of each jar and provide your kids with a pile of nature magazines.
-Test their geography knowledge by asking them to cut out and place images of land, air, and water in their respective boxes.
+Then, test their geographic knowledge by asking them to cut out and place images of land, air, and water in their respective boxes.

-Did you know there are international geography bee competitions all over the world where young minds compete to see who has the most geographical knowledge?
-You can host your own mock geography bee in your classroom with a list of questions.
-Be sure to use questions regarding information you have covered already in class— undoubtedly resulting in an exciting way to test your students’ memory and comprehension!
+Did you know that there are international geography bee competitions all over the world where young minds compete to see who has the most geographical knowledge?
+You can host your own geography bee in your classroom with a simple list of questions.
+Be sure to use questions regarding information you’ve covered already in class— undoubtedly resulting in an exciting way to test your students’ memory and comprehension!

 9. DIY Compass Reading